 It is recommended that a minimum of four ball persons, appropriately positioned and at least 10 years of age, be provided for the duration of the game.
-Further, it is recommended that ball persons wear colored jerseys/vests that distinguish them from all field players.
-Each ball person's duty shall be to act as a ball retriever to avoid delay of the game.
+Further, it is recommended that ball persons wear colored jerseys that distinguish them from all field players.
+Each ball person's duty is to assist in ball retrieval to avoid delay.
 All ball persons shall be instructed by and are under the direct supervision of the game officials.